The town of Pitt Town, New South Wales is located near the Hawkesbury River to the north west of the city of Sydney.

-The location of Pitt Town was moved from the original site near the present locality of Cattai to the present town of Pitt Town in 1815 when Macquarie found that settlers complained of the distance between their farms on Pitt Town Bottoms and the town of Pitt Town to be too far.
+The site for the new town of Pitt Town was moved from the area initially selected by Lachlan Macquarie, governor of the British colony of New South Wales near the present locality of Cattai to the present town of Pitt Town in 1815 when Macquarie found that settlers complained of the distance between their farms on Pitt Town Bottoms and the town of Pitt Town to be too far.

-William Bligh (Gov of NSW arrived August 1806) purchased three farms at what would become the village of Pitt Town.
+William Bligh (Governor of NSW who arrived in August 1806) purchased three farms at what would become the village of Pitt Town.
 They were: 100 acres from James Simpson, and 60 acres and 110 acres from Thomas Tyler.
 He appointed Andrew Thompson to manage the properties as ‘model farms’.
 Bligh’s daughter planted five oak trees on the property and the trees became known as ‘Bligh’s Oaks’.
 They were cut down in 1947.
-Source: ‘A history of the settlement of the Hawkesbury 1794’ (1994), Stubbs, p 9, 10.
+Source: ‘A history of the settlement of the Hawkesbury 1794’ (1994), Stubbs, pps.
+9, 10.

 A village about 6 km NE of Windsor.
 Boundaries within the Hawkesbury Council area shown on map GNB 3716.

 Please make your comment below.
 PLEASE NOTE that comments are moderated and only relevant comments will be published